In my previous blog post:

 Success!
 3 passed, 0 failed.

-Notice that the output says 3 passed even though we only really had two tests.
-How come?
-This is because the setup module runs inside a run block, so it is considered to be a test from Terraform’s point of view.
+block, so it is considered to be a test from Terraform’s point of view.
 I think this is a bit unfortunate, but for now we’ll have to live with it.

-My tests in this case used command = plan, so they are relatively fast to run.
-When you use command = apply you have to prepare for a potentially long test run, depending on what resources your module creates.
-Imagine if you have a module that creates multiple Kubernetes clusters and installs various components in these clusters, then an apply could take some time.
-Especially if you run multiple independent tests.
+you have to prepare for a potentially long test run, depending on what resources your module creates.
+Imagine if you have a module that creates multiple Kubernetes clusters and installs various components in these clusters, then an apply

-Terraform test state file and resource destruction
+Terraform test state file and resource destruction#

 How does Terraform know what resources it should remove and in what order it should do it?
 If you are familiar with Terraform you know that there is usually a state file somewhere.
 When you run tests Terraform keeps the state files in memory, so you won’t see any state files appearing in your module directory.

-Terraform creates one state file for the main configuration under test, and one state file for each alternate module that you create through a run block.
-An example of an alternate module is the setup module we saw in an example above.
+Terraform creates one state file for the main configuration under test, and one state file for each alternate module that you create through a run

 The state files are created in the order of the tests, and they are destroyed in the reverse order.
 An illustrative sample of what state files are created, updated, and destroyed and in what order, is shown below: